Hot blue progenitors of stellar-mass black holes: Watching stars become black holes -- the story so far

 One alternative explanation for such dimming events is the asymmetric coalescence of two stars, in which dense equatorial outflows can obscure the central source for years to decades \citep{KashiSoker2017}.
 In such merging scenarios, radiation from the central system is blocked along certain lines of sight and reprocessed by polar dust, leading to strong mid-infrared emission and suppressed optical flux.
 In this picture, a disappearing optical source does not necessarily imply core collapse.

 Recent multi-wavelength studies have reinforced these ambiguities. \citet{Jencson2022} showed that some extreme dimming events are followed by partial re-brightening, suggesting non-terminal processes.
-A particularly detailed reassessment is provided by \citet{Beasor2026}, who analysed the failed-supernova candidate M31-2014-DS1, which is consistent with a disappearing yellow supergiant \citep{De2026}, using the James Webb Space Telescope (\textit{JWST}), radio, and X-ray observations.
+A particularly detailed reassessment is provided by \citet{Beasor2026a}, who analysed the failed-supernova candidate M31-2014-DS1, which is consistent with a disappearing yellow supergiant \citep{De2026}, using the James Webb Space Telescope (\textit{JWST}), radio, and X-ray observations.
 They find persistent mid-infrared emission at the progenitor location a decade after optical fading, consistent with a heavily dust-enshrouded star.
 The absence of strong X-ray emission disfavours sustained accretion on to a newly formed BH, and the spectral energy distribution exhibits features indicative of asymmetric circumstellar dust.
 They conclude that stellar coalescence or other non-terminal eruptive events remain viable explanations.
+More recently, \cite{ForesToribio2026} re-analysed \textit{JWST} observations of N6946-BH1 and argued that its long-term fading and mid-infrared properties remain more consistent with a failed supernova interpretation than with a stellar merger remnant.

+Similar ambiguities may apply to other proposed systems associated with failed supernovae or BH formation channels.
+For example, the donor star of the HMXB system NGC~300~ULX-1 was suggested to have collapsed to a BH \citep{Chene2025}, possibly signalling the formation of a BH-neutron star binary.
+A subsequent study by \cite{Beasor2026b} found a surviving luminous source which disfavours this interpretation.